somnathnavale/Real_Estate_WebApp/client/README.md

 1) seperate error state for each api calls from like getAll, getOne, add,deleteOne pagewise different
 2) reload generate token on reload
-3) add pagination and improve filter functionality
+3) add pagination and improve filter functionality - done
 4) add city as an option
 5) email notifications for forgot password, user validation once successfull entry,
 6) add google maps